choushen/pz-server-mod-manager/README.md

 It does what I want it to do for now.
 I might revisit the project to clean it up a bit and add functionality to the button that updates the .ini file.

+If anybody else finds this useful and wants to pull and improve it, feel free to do so.

 ---

 ## **TODO**